UndertheCea/PBC_project/README.md

 ```
 Just follow the format, and it will insert the invoice into the database.

-> note that the date should be in the format of YYYY/MM/DD.
+> Note that the date should be in the format of YYYY/MM/DD.

 ```
 insert_expense(user_id, invoice_date, invoice_amount, invoice_tag)